 These cards are metagame defining, in the sense they are impacting what decks are or aren’t popular, and can push some other cards to be more, or less popular than they should be based on their power.

 The A Tier is where I put the solid cards, which will routinely win you a game or force the opponent into a reaction.
-You should expect to see these cards plenty, as powerhouses in their respective archetypes.
+You should expect to see these cards plenty, as powerhouses in their respective archetypes, or standalone great inclusions.

 The B Tier is where I place good but not game defining cards.
 Those cards can do great things, and usually serve their archetype well, but aren’t at the core of the strategy either.